 Employers have an obligation to provide a safe place of work for their employees and this obligation is likely to extend beyond the office walls.
 This is important as employers can help prevent employees from getting injured while working from home and mobile-working environments.
+If you are injured during working hours at home, you may still be covered by workers' compensation.

 When you work from home, you should maintain an open line of communication with your employer to ensure you’re aware of any safety issues that relate to your work environment.
 Fortunately, many technologies enable you to stay connected and prioritise a positive culture of workplace safety.

 However, if you were injured after clocking off from work or while doing something clearly unrelated to work in any way, you probably would not be covered.
 Still, the scope of these situations can vary widely, so it all depends on your individual circumstances.
+An experienced work injury lawyer can help assess whether you are eligible for a claim.

 Your employer has an obligation to provide you with a safe workplace.
 Of course, they can’t control your home environment in the same way they manage their own premises, but they still have a responsibility to ensure your safety.